section-engineering-education/engineering-education/content/articles/introduction-to-docker-swarm-in-container-orchestration/index.md

 Docker Swarm is a tool used for managing container orchestration.
 It runs on Docker applications and enables users to create a group of Docker nodes and deploy them.

 It can also be termed as a Docker tool used for scheduling and network clustering.
-Docker Swarms enable you to manage containers when their size increases.
+Docker Swarm enables you to manage containers when their size increases.
+It uses an overlay network to discover services and a built-in load balancer to scale the services up or down.

+In Docker Swarm, the network and volume of docker services can be configured automatically without necessarily configuring them manually.
+Docker updates the configurations and stop the configuration of service tasks that are out of date.
+It also creates new service tasks to match the required configuration.

 ### Features of Docker Swarm
 The following are the main features of Docker Swarm: